dominic-chang/Krang.jl/docs/src/kerr_geodesic_summary.md

 \end{align}
 ```

-The Carter constant is useful since it lets the Hamilton-Jacobi equations be seperable, resulting in a Hamiltonian principle function that takes the form,
+The Carter constant is useful since it allows for seperable solutions to the Hamilton-Jacobi equations, resulting in a Hamiltonian principle function that takes the form,

 ```math
 \begin{equation}